absinthe0223/OMALab-Employee-Manual/chapter1/policies/remote-work.md

 ### You are budgeted at 7 hours per day of work, with 5 hours of productive work, and 2 hours of meetings. {#you-are-budgeted-at-7-hours-per-day-of-productive-work}

 This means that you are expected to work that amount of time regularly and consistently, and at peak performance.
-Sometimes you might have to work more, but the plan is for you to work 7 hours per day.
+Sometimes you might have to work more, but the plan is for you to work 7 hours/day.
 This is, of course, unless your contract is for less working hours.

+Under no circumstances should any employee bill more than 35 hours a week, unless that week is expressly approved in advance.

 If you are billing more than 30 hours per week, you are expected to be a FULL time person.
 This means you don't work other jobs outside of OMAlab.